 Introduction to MySQL Replication

-Working of MySQL Replication
+Working on MySQL Replication

 Given below is the working of MySQL Replication:

-- That means the master nodes are always the senders of the replicated data while slave nodes receive the replicated data and apply the same changes over there.
+- That means the master nodes are always the senders of the replicated data, while slave nodes receive the replicated data and apply the same changes over there.

 Setup of Replication